-IV.6.3 Plan for Subtle Energy and Biofield Science and Healing Systems Change previous research, and the larger community, it includes a strategy for advancing the field of subtle energy and biofield science and healing, and a specific set of key projects in each domain.
+To encourage such funding, we have developed a Subtle Energy and Biofield Science and Healing Roadmap for Systems Change and Plan of Action to accompany this report.
+Informed by this report, previous research, and the larger community, it includes a strategy for advancing the field of subtle energy and biofield science and healing, and a specific set of key projects in each domain.
 The goal is a persuasive and well-informed, large-scale agenda, ready to share with partnering funders/foundations/government agencies/healthcare organization/insurance companies.
 Some of these recommended projects have associated groups, or who are interested in completing the work.
 Others are projects that could be funded through a request for proposals (RFP) from interested groups.
 The purpose of this roadmap and funding plan is to demonstrate an integrated, comprehensive, and strategic "well thought out" approach that would be supported by existing funders and excite matching funds from others.
 Our perception is that many may have been interested in supporting projects in this domain, but have shied away from contributing because they were at a loss regarding what to fund or accurately perceived the field as being somewhat scattershot.